iweinacker/Project5_PredictiveAnalytics/README.md

 1. Click the button Not Trusted and choose Trust..

 Note that the kernel says Python 3.
 It inherits from the workspace so it will be Python-3.8.12 as installed by our template.
-To confirm this you can use <code>! python --version</code> in a notebook code cell.
+To confirm this you can use <code>! python --version</code> in a notebook code cell..

 ## Cloud IDE Reminders